nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User choose to look for a contact.
+1. User chooses to look for a contact.
 2. User provides the tag.
-3. CONNECTIONS return all contacts that match the tag.
+3. CONNECTIONS returns all contacts that match the tag.

     Use case ends.